nielsberglund/nielsblogsource/content/post/2023-02-26-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---prelude.md

 1. Three Python source files are copied into the container.
 1. Finally, I install the Confluent Kafka Python client into the container.

-At the beginning of this post, I mentioned a caveat when running this on an Apple Silicone machine, and it is step 4 above that will not work.
-If you are on an Apple Silicone machine, you need to run the Python application independently.
+At the beginning of this post, I mentioned a caveat when running this on an Apple Silicon machine, and it is step 4 above that will not work.
+If you are on an Apple Silicon machine, you need to run the Python application independently.
 This also means you need to install the Confluent Kafka Python client into your Python installation: `pip install confluent-kafka`.

 ### Application Source Code